Peak Energy Signs Agreement to Deploy MISO's First Low-Cost Sodium-Ion Grid Storage Battery

 News provided byPeak Energy Technologies

-BURLINGAME, Calif., March 11, 2026 /PRNewswire/ -- Peak Energy, a U.S.-based company developing low-cost, giga-scale energy storage technology for the grid, today announced an agreement with RWE Americas, a leading global energy company with approximately 13 GW of operating assets in the U.S., to pilot Peak Energy's proprietary passively cooled sodium-ion grid storage battery technology.
-The pilot project, which will be deployed in Eastern Wisconsin, marks the first deployment of sodium-ion batteries on the Midcontinent Interconnected System Operator (MISO) network and will make RWE Americas a first mover in bringing next generation, capital efficient energy storage to the grid, if fully adopted.
+BURLINGAME, Calif., March 12, 2026 /PRNewswire/ -- Peak Energy, a U.S.-based company developing low-cost, giga-scale energy storage technology for the grid, today announced an agreement with RWE Americas, a leading global energy company with approximately 13 GW of operating assets in the U.S., to pilot Peak Energy's proprietary passively cooled sodium-ion grid storage battery technology.
+The pilot project, which will be deployed in Eastern Wisconsin at the RWE lab, makes RWE Americas a first mover in bringing next generation, capital efficient energy storage to the grid, if fully adopted.
 Built to maximize sodium-ion's stability and thermal advantages, Peak Energy's battery storage system dramatically reduces the cost of energy storage and eases the need for costly new power plants, directly addressing the energy cost crisis in America.

 "Energy storage is central to providing dispatchable, reliable energy on demand.
-Peak's innovations, enabled by sodium-ion batteries, greatly reduce energy storage costs, enabling lower cost energy delivery to Wisconsin residents," said Landon Mossburg, Chief Executive Officer of Peak Energy.
-"Delivering the lowest cost electron is Peak Energy's north star, and we're proud to work with RWE Americas to deploy our cost-optimized batteries on the grid."
+Peak's innovations, enabled by sodium-ion batteries, greatly reduce energy storage costs," said Landon Mossburg, Chief Executive Officer of Peak Energy.
+"Delivering the lowest cost electron is Peak Energy's north star, and we're proud to work with RWE Americas to operate our cost-optimized batteries."

 Peak's proprietary energy storage system enables safe operation at a wide temperature range without a performance decrease, dramatically altering the economics of energy storage.
 Relying on highly stable and better performing sodium-ion (NFPP) battery cells, Peak's energy storage system eliminates costly routine maintenance, removes cooling systems that waste energy, and reduces "overbuild" – the amount of excess storage required to account for capacity degradation over time.
 Through these improvements, Peak's energy storage systems reduce the lifetime cost of energy stored by an average of $70/kWh, which is equivalent to approximately half of the total price of a battery system today.